 FAQ

-Are breast fibrocystic cysts dangerous?
+Are fibrocystic breast changes dangerous?

-Can breast cysts cause breast pain?
+Can fibrocystic breast changes cause breast pain?

 The information provided is intended for general guidance only and should not be considered medical advice.
 For personalised recommendations and tailored advice based on your unique situations, please consult a specialist at Thomson Medical.
 Request an appointment with Thomson Medical today.